Spectator Guide

 Other places to consider

-While most of the route is busy with spectators – this is the most popular marathon in the world after all! – there are some areas that are often a bit quieter, so why not consider visiting one of them?
+While most of the route is busy with spectators, some areas are often a bit quieter, as listed below.

 There are five accessible viewing areas on the course